Activate the Enterprise DLP License

 3. Click Select Filter and select DLP.

-4. The Customer Support Portal now displays the list of all enforcement points with an active Enterprise DLP license and the enforcement point Serial Number.
+4. Note the list of enforcement points with an active Enterprise DLP license and their serial numbers.

+The Customer Support Portal displays all enforcement points with an active Enterprise DLP license.
 Use this list of enforcement point serial numbers when selecting NGFW with which to associate the Enterprise DLP license.

 13. Associate Enterprise DLP with your NGFW.